 Dental health is a very important factor for the health and proper development of a child.
 Without healthy teeth, there is no proper development of the jaws, speech, chewing, and thus no digestion, which threatens the dental health of the child.
 Damaged and diseased milk teeth can compromise the development of permanent teeth.
 Impaired aesthetics can very affect the psychological and social development of toddlers.
-This is why regular check-ups with dentists like those from Newmarket Dental Care are crucial.
+This is why routine check-ups with dentists like those from Newmarket Dental Care are crucial.

 Below, read more about all that is important for dental health of children: